l4zerface/Electronic-Music-grub_init_tune-strings/README.md

 Place the string into /etc/default/grub, use "grub-mkconfig" to regenerate your GRUB configuration file and reboot.

-[Note : I have tested none of these strings on hardware.
+[Note : I have not tested these strings on hardware.
 They were created using BreadMaker's amazing GRUB_INIT_TUNE tester and were not tested further.]

 Please visit the following sites to learn to create your own strings: